MR-GREEN1337/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

 ## Overview

-In this Playground Series - Season 3, Episode 26 on Kaggle, we seek to build a model that predict the probability of a patient's disease using many features.
+In Season 3, Episode 26 of the Playground Series on Kaggle, our goal is to construct a model capable of forecasting the likelihood of a patient having a specific disease, leveraging a multitude of features.

 ## Table of Contents